Das Lied von der Erde: 6. "Der Abschied"

-The final movement, "The Farewell" (for alto, from C minor to C major), is nearly as long as the previous five movements combined.
+The final movement, "The Farewell" (for alto, in C minor ending in C major), is nearly as long as the previous five movements combined.
 Its text is drawn from two different poems, both involving the theme of leave-taking.
 Mahler himself added the last lines.
 This final song is also notable for its text-painting, using a mandolin to represent the singer's lute, imitating bird calls with woodwinds, and repeatedly switching between the major and minor modes to articulate sharp contrasts in the text.

 The movement is divided into three major sections.
 In the first, the singer describes the nature around her as night falls.
 In the second, she is waiting for her friend to say a final farewell.
 A long orchestral interlude precedes the third section, which depicts the exchange between the two friends and fades off into silence.

 Lines 1–3, 17–19, and 26–28 are all sung to the same music, with a pedal point in the low strings and soft strokes of the tam-tam; in the first two of these sections, a countermelody in the flute imitates the song of a bird, but the third of these sections is just the bare pedal point and tam-tam.
 The singer repeats the final word of the song, ewig ("forever"), like a mantra, accompanied by sustained chords in the orchestra, which features mandolin, harps, and celesta.
 Ewig is repeated as the music fades into silence, the final sixth chord "printed on the atmosphere" as Benjamin Britten asserted.

 It is also worth noting that throughout Das Lied von der Erde there is a persistent message that "The earth will stay beautiful forever, but man cannot live for even a hundred years."
 At the end of "Der Abschied," however, Mahler adds three original lines which repeat this, but purposefully omit the part saying that "man must die".
 Conductor and composer Leonard Bernstein asserts that this ties in with the Eastern idea of Nirvana, in that the "soul" of the singer, as she or he dies, becomes one with the everlasting earth.

 The last movement is very difficult to conduct because of its cadenza-like writing for voice and solo instruments, which often flows over the barlines.
 Mahler specifically instructed the movement to be played Ohne Rücksicht auf das Tempo (Without regard for the tempo).
 Bruno Walter related that Mahler showed him the score of this movement and asked about one passage, "Can you think of a way of conducting that?
 Because I can't."
 Mahler also hesitated to put the piece before the public because of its relentless negativity, unusual even for him.
 "Won't people go home and shoot themselves?" he asked.